maply/org-qtmob-material-formatswitcher/README.md

 # org.qtmob.material.formatswitcher
 Preview your [qml-material](https://github.com/papyros/qml-material) app under common mobile screen sizes with keyboard shortcuts

+Have a look at `FormatSwitcher.qml` for available devices and keyboard shortcuts.

 ## Installation